c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 Especially when we're talking about communication, the next programme was Eat Out to Help Out, and again you've done work in relation to that in parallel, and is it the case that the work, the research you did, was that Covid-secure premises was a more evidence-based approach which would encourage behaviours.
 That probably is a very simple summary for a complex study?

 **Professor David Halpern**: That is correct.
 From memory, I think we did the study for BEIS, again using this experimental approach; so maybe it's helpful to explain it again.
 So we chose several thousand people and we'd ask them, you know, thinking of a restaurant you liked, would you go back there?
 But what we're doing is we're showing different people a different variation.
-So sometimes you'd see, this is your favourite restaurant, and there is a pretty -- a picture of the waiter with nothing on their face, but other groups would see the waiter with a mask or with a Covid-secure -- and we also asked them asked about if we paid you £10 or whatever, would that, you know ...
+So sometimes you'd see, this is your favourite restaurant, and there is a pretty -- a picture of the waiter with nothing on their face, but other groups would see the waiter with a :outline:`mask` or with a Covid-secure -- and we also asked them asked about if we paid you £10 or whatever, would that, you know ...

 So we're setting up different conditions to try and work out how it would influence someone's intention to go to the restaurant.